raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 title: Not saving data immediately
 ---

 Make sure that any experimental data is written to a file as soon as it is recorded.
 Avoid saving data to an internal list or dictionary as you go along and then writing it all to a file at the end of the experiment, because if your experiment ends abruptly due to an error or because it exceeds the 3-hour time limit, you won't get any data.
-To save data immediately, call the `flush` method on a file object.
+To save data immediately, call the `flush` method on a file object and then call `os.fsync`.

 ---/collapse---